Skip to content

 inputs array required

 Array of input message objects.
-Each message contains a role and content arrays (texts, images, audio, files).
-View full object →
+Each message contains a role and content (text string or structured content blocks), with optional file attachments.
+View full object โ†’

 Show properties